surlykke/Go-Generics-with-constraints/README.md

 Most of the discussion has taken place in issue [15292](https://github.com/golang/go/issues/15292).

-A few places in the early proposals Taylor mentions _concepts_:
+A few places Taylor mentions _concepts_:
 Ways of restricting what concrete types may be used in place of type parameters on instantiation.

-Later Taylor seems to abandon this, and in
+In
 [Type Parameters](https://github.com/golang/proposal/blob/master/design/15292/2013-12-type-params.md)
-Taylor describes an implementation, where the compiler would analyze a generic definition and _extract_ restrictions from it.
+Taylor abandons this in favour of having the compiler the compiler _extract_ restrictions from definitions.

 For example, given a generic definition:
 ```Go